TheresaBrons/KentuckyDerbyTweetAnalysis/README.md

 # Software Used

 To gather tweets, you need to make a twitter developer account to access the Twitter API.
-For those interested, here's a tutorial: https://www.dataquest.io/blog/streaming-data-python/
+For those interested, here is a tutorial: https://www.dataquest.io/blog/streaming-data-python/

 I did almost everything in Jupyter Notebook using Python 3.5.
 I used MongoDB, Tweepy, and Pymongo to get the tweets into a JSON file.
 After that, I manipulated and plotted the data with the help of several Python packages (see code).